tylerdigital/acf-tablepress/README.md

-Advanced Custom Fields: Tablepress
+Advanced Custom Fields: TablePress
 =======================

-This is an Advanced Custom Field custom field to select a Tablepress table, providing a field that lets you select from a list of tables.
+This is an Advanced Custom Field custom field to select a TablePress table, providing a field that lets you select from a list of tables.

 Compatibility